fragaria/karmen/docs/source/installation.rst

 running a few commands adapted from this `official blogpost <https://blog.docker.com/2019/03/happy-pi-day-docker-raspberry-pi/>`_.
 We recommend to use a clean Raspbian image as a base for installing Karmen.

+If you use a freshly installed Raspbian image, make sure that you run `sudo apt update && sudo apt upgrade -y && sudo reboot` before installing docker.
+That installs the latest version of all of the system packages and performs a restart.

 .. code-block:: sh

    sudo apt-get install software-properties-common -y